 What’s so great about omega-3 fatty acids?
 These fats are “essential to health and have been associated with benefits like reduced inflammation, improved heart health, and protection for the brain against aging.”
 They have also been linked to a few mental health benefits as well including reduced anxiety and depression.
 While some people turn towards plant-based sources of their omega-3 fatty acids, others may think that fish oil is a better source.
 The debate is hot, but all you have to do is simmer it down to the science!
-While fish oil is very high in these healthy fats, there are also a handful of unpleasant side effects from consuming fish oil on a regular basis, especially as a supplement.
+While fish oil is very high in these healthy fats, there are also a handful of unpleasant side effects from consuming fish oil regularly, especially as a supplement.
 Plus, it can wreak havoc on the ocean.

 Let’s take a moment and perform a deep dive into flaxseed oil and why it may be a better option for you than fish oil!

-What is Flaxseed and Flaxseed Oil?
+What are Flaxseed and Flaxseed Oil?

 As you may have guessed, flaxseed oil comes from flaxseed.
 Specifically, the oil — also called linseed oil — is cold-pressed from ripened flaxseeds.
 So, what exactly is flax?
-To start, it’s “one of the oldest cultivated crops, having been grown since the beginning of civilization,” — linen made from flax has been found in “burial chambers dating back to about 3000 B.C.”
-This blue-flowering plant “grows best in cool climates with long periods of daylight,” was first “domesticated in the Fertile Crescent,” but is native to the area “extending from the eastern Mediterranean to India.”
+To start, it’s “one of the oldest cultivated crops, having been grown since the beginning of civilization” — linen made from flax has been found in “burial chambers dating back to about 3000 B.C.”
+This blue-flowering plant “grows best in cool climates with long periods of daylight” was first “domesticated in the Fertile Crescent” but is native to the area “extending from the eastern Mediterranean to India.”

 Jump forward a couple of thousand years and you’ll find flax introduced to the states by colonists.
 While flax was used for clothing and livestock feed, flaxseed oil began to become popularized for use in paintings.
 As the uses for flaxseed — especially the discovery of the nutritional and health benefits — became more evident, flax began to be cultivated in the states on a more permanent basis, primarily in North and South Dakota, Montana, and Minnesota.